carnestoltes/chartsThingsBoard/README.md

 2. On the **Data Keys** tab, configure your telemetry key (for example, 'Temperature') or you can choose the calculated MoH for display.

-![A review of charts options](./images/Charts.png)
+![A review of charts options](./images/Charts.png) Diferent chart options for display it.
 ![Final result](./images/CE_MoH.png)
+The final result.
 # Instance of ThingsBoard PE

 In this section, we can appreciate how you can make an aggregations for exploit your raw data using only a rule chain.